Irys-xyz/arweave/README.md

 ## Usage

-### Wallets and Keys
+### Wallets and keys

-#### Create a new wallet and private key
+#### Creating a new wallet and private key

-Here you can generate a new wallet address and private key ([JWK](https://docs.arweave.org/developers/server/http-api#key-format)), don't expose private keys or make them public as anyone with the key can use the corresponding wallet.
+To generate a new wallet address and private key ([JWK](https://docs.arweave.org/developers/server/http-api#key-format)) use the function `arweave.wallets.generate()`.

-Make sure they're stored securely as they can never be recovered if lost.

 Once AR has been sent to the address for a new wallet, the key can then be used to sign outgoing transactions.

+> Don't expose private keys or make them public as anyone with the key can use the corresponding wallet.

+> Make sure your keys stored securely as they can never be recovered if lost.

 ```js
 arweave.wallets.generate().then((key) => {
     console.log(key);